presidentbeef/brat/overview.md

 { arg1, arg2, arg3 | p "this method has three!"}
 {% endhighlight %}

-Functions cannot be called directly, they have to be assigned to a variable first.
+Functions are typically assigned to a variable prior to use.
 You can give a function its arguments by using a comma separated list.
 This might need to be within parentheses.
 If you do put them in parentheses, make sure they are snuggled up tight to the variable, or else they won't know they go together.
 They are shy that way.

 {% highlight ruby %}
 a = { x, y, z | p x, y, z}